 - $100,000 when calculated at progressive bracket rates yields an effective tax rate of 21.04 percent or $21,036.75 divided by $100,000.

 You effective rate can vary considerably from bracket rates depending on your tax credits, deductions, ability to deduct retirement payments, accelerating or delaying income and expenses, whether you have tax-exempt or tax-advantaged income and whether your income also is subject to the alternative minimum tax or AMT.
-As you can see in the above list, you don’t pay the full 28 percent that applies to your AGI income over $91,150 but only on $8,850 of the money that goes over the previous bracket’s limit of $91,150.
+As you can see in the above list, you don't pay the full 28 percent that applies to your AGI income over $91,150 but only on $8,850 of the money that goes over the previous bracket's limit of $91,150.
 At each of the lower brackets, you pay the applicable rate up to the maximum limit in that particular bracket.
 These rates are automatically incorporated into the appropriate tax table depending on your filing status and your AGI or adjusted gross income after certain allowable deductions.
+You can use a tax calculator to calculate your expected refund, calculators can handle many different variables and situations.
+Take out the guess work and plan ahead with this tax calculator tool.

 Latest Tax Bracket Information

-Regardless of your tax bracket or the number of tax brackets your income crosses, the tax that you actually pay depends on averaging your real-world taxes against your total income to get your effective tax rate.
+This post was written in 2018, regardless of your tax bracket or the number of tax brackets your income crosses, the tax that you actually pay depends on averaging your real-world taxes against your total income to get your effective tax rate.
 This figure varies among taxpayers based on their decisions, credits, tax-exempt income, capital gains and other tax return details.
 Parts of your income are taxed at different rates, and there are seven brackets or progressive tax rates for regular income in 2016: 10 percent, 15 percent, 25 percent, 28 percent, 33 percent, 35 percent and 39.6 percent.
 There are also two tax rates for long-term capital gains: 15 and 20 percent.
 These figures are applied progressively to income, so going just one dollar over means that only one dollar is taxed at the higher rate.
 What should concern taxpayers is going many thousands or millions of dollars over and exposing that income to higher tax rates.

 Another major concern of high-income earners is the new Medicare surtax of 3.8 percent on investment income or long-term capital gains.
 That means that the highest wage earners are subject to a top tax rate of 39.6-percent income tax plus 3.8-percent capital gains Medicare surtax, so your maximum rate could be 43.4 percent, but that rate will only apply to the part of your income that's capital gains.
 Capital gains were previously nontaxable for Social Security and Medicare, but the new taxes were imposed to deal with the funding shortages for Medicare and its ability to pay for provisions of Obamacare.